mnpopcenter/ipumsr/README.md

 cps_hier_file <- ripums_example("cps_00010.xml")
 ddi <- read_ipums_ddi(cps_hier_file)
 data <- read_ipums_micro(ddi)
 #> Users of IPUMS-CPS data must agree to abide by the conditions of use.
+A user's
-A user's license is valid for one year and may be renewed.
-Users must agree to the following conditions:
+#> license is valid for one year and may be renewed.
+Users must agree to the
+#> following conditions:
 #>
 #> (1) No fees may be charged for use or distribution of the data.
-All persons are granted a limited license to use these data, but you may not charge a fee for the data if you distribute it to others.
+All persons are
+#> granted a limited license to use these data, but you may not charge a fee for
+#> the data if you distribute it to others.
 #>
 #> (2) Cite IPUMS appropriately.
-For information on proper citation,  refer to the citation requirement section of this DDI document.
+For information on proper citation, refer to the
+#> citation requirement section of this DDI document.
 #>
 #> (3) Tell us about any work you do using the IPUMS.
+Publications, research
-Publications, research  reports, or presentations making use of IPUMS-CPS should be added to our  Bibliography.
-Continued funding for the IPUMS depends on our ability to  show our sponsor agencies that researchers are using the data for productive  purposes.
+#> reports, or presentations making use of IPUMS-CPS should be added to our
+#> Bibliography.
+Continued funding for the IPUMS depends on our ability to show our
+#> sponsor agencies that researchers are using the data for productive purposes.
 #>
 #> (4) Use it for GOOD -- never for EVIL.
 #>
-#> Publications and research reports based on the IPUMS-CPS database must cite it appropriately.
+#> Publications and research reports based on the IPUMS-CPS database must cite it
+#> appropriately.
 The citation should include the following:
 #>
 #> Sarah Flood, Miriam King, Steven Ruggles, and J. Robert Warren.
+Integrated
-Integrated Public Use Microdata Series, Current Population Survey: Version 5.0 [dataset].
-Minneapolis, MN: University of Minnesota, 2017. https://doi.org/10.18128/D030.V5.0
+#> Public Use Microdata Series, Current Population Survey: Version 5.0 [dataset].
+#> Minneapolis, MN: University of Minnesota, 2017. https://doi.org/10.18128/
+#> D030.V5.0
 #>
-#> The licensing agreement for use of IPUMS-CPS data requires that users supply us with the title and full citation for any publications, research reports, or educational materials making use of the data or documentation.
-Please add your citation to the IPUMS bibliography: http://bibliography.ipums.org/
+#> The licensing agreement for use of IPUMS-CPS data requires that users supply
+#> us with the title and full citation for any publications, research reports, or
+#> educational materials making use of the data or documentation.
+Please add your
+#> citation to the IPUMS bibliography: http://bibliography.ipums.org/
 #>
 #> Reading data...
+#> Warning in read_lines_raw_(ds, n_max = n_max, progress = progress): NAs
+#> introduced by coercion to integer range
 #> Parsing data...

 # Variable description for the month variable